System Requirements

 # Kill process

-kill -9 <PID>
+kill -9 <PID>Connection refused:

 # Check if service is running

-# Check service logs
+# Check the local validator service status

-arch-cli orchestrate logs
+arch-cli orchestrate validator-statusPerformance Optimization

 System Tuning